Sequential Submodular Maximization and Applications to Ranking an Assortment of Products: Sequential Submodular Maximization with Group Constraints

+where the last equality holds because of condition~\ref{cond:ii}.
+Therefore, if condition~\ref{cond:iii} holds, the value of such a cut set is at least $1$, as desired.}

 Given that all layers are implementable, we construct our final policy as follows.
-We start with an empty sequence, and at each step we add a new product at the end of the current sequence.
-If at step $i$ the set of added products so far is $S$, at step $i+1$ we select product $\hat{p}\in [n]\setminus S$ independently from probability distribution $\left[\ell(S, S\cup \{p\})/x_{i, S}\right]_{p\in[n]\setminus S}$, and add it to the end of the sequence.
-Here, $\ell(S, S\cup \{p\})$ is the flow going from $v_{i, S}$ to $v_{i+1, S\cup \{p\}}$ in the graph we constructed to check implementability of layer $i+1$.
-Due to implementability of all layers $1:n-1$, this randomized policy implements $\vec{x}$. \Halmos \endproof
+We start with an empty sequence, and at each step, we add a new element at the end of the current sequence.
+If at step $i$ the set of added elements so far is $S$, at step $i+1$, we select element $\hat{p}\in [n]\setminus S$ independently from probability distribution $\left[\psi(S, S\cup \{p\})/x_{i, S}\right]_{p\in[n]\setminus S}$, and add it to the end of the sequence.
+Here, $\psi(S, S\cup \{p\})$ is the flow going from $v_{i, S}$ to $v_{i+1, S\cup \{p\}}$ in the graph we constructed to check implementability of layer $i+1$.
+Due to implementability of all layers from $1$ to $n-1$, this randomized policy implements the assignment $\vec{x}$, as desired.

-Given \Cref{condition}, we can define the polytope of feasible policies for the product ranking problem, denoted by \ref{feasible-poly}, as follows.
-Note that variables are $\{x_{i,S}\}$, where $x_{i,S}$ basically represents the probability that set $S$ is the set of first $i^{\textrm{th}}$ elements realized by the policy:

-where $\mathscr{C}_i$ is the power set of all the subsets of $[n]$ with size $i$.
-The first two constraints are conditions (i) and (ii) in \Cref{condition}.
-Now suppose we are interested in the revenue maximizing policy that keeps the user engagement above some threshold $T$.
-Given \ref{feasible-poly}, the LP to find such a policy is

-In the above LP, the first constraint computes the value of $x_{i, j}$ using the definition of $x_{i, S}$, the second constraint is enforcing the solution to keep user engagement above $T$, and the third constraint guarantees the solution $\vec{x}$ to be implementable.
-Unfortunately, this LP has exponentially many variables and (doubly) exponentially many constraints which renders it unsolvable.
-We will show in the next section how we can drop some of these constraints and only keep polynomially many constraints without the objective value increasing by much.
-This will allow us to approximately solve the relaxed LP in polynomial time and round its solution to get a constant factor bi-criteria approximation policy.